What it’s like being a Black Person in Serbia?

 Serbs have an uncanny way of being open and real when engaging in day-to-day conversations.
 They aren’t fake or pretentious, they just speak what is on their mind and this encouraged me to do the same.
 This isn’t true everywhere.
 In many parts of America I often feel we are programmed to give canned responses to real questions.
 Even if we aren’t doing well we will say that we are.
 Not the case in Serbia.
 If you ask a question be prepared to hear the real answer, and this is refreshing.
 Serbs are personable.

 Much in the same way if you go over to someone’s house they will want to treat you to all they have.
-They will typically offer you a shot of rakija, food, the remote control to the television etc. They want you to feel at home and enjoy the time spent.
-It’s an amazing experience.
+They will typically offer you a shot of rakija, “meze” (Serbian appetizer), remote control to the television so you can watch your favorite show etc. They want you to feel at home and enjoy the time spent with them.
+Like I said before, Serbs are very practical.
+It’s an amazing experience really.

 Interracial dating is also accepted and it goes both ways.
 This means whether you are a black man or woman you will be viewed as attractive and desirable to Serbs because they will be intrigued by your difference not put off by it.
 There are traditionalist everywhere, those who believe races shouldn’t mix, but this isn’t the dominating belief system at all in Serbia.
 In many ways they are more advanced in this regard than Americans.